workgroupengineering/Documentation/docs/controls/tray-icon.md

 ## Overview

-The `TrayIcon` allows to display an icon and a native menu in the system tray.
-Supported on Windows, MacOS and some Linux distribution (confirmed to work on Ubuntu).
+The `TrayIcon` control allows an Avalonia application to display an icon and a native menu in the system tray.
+It is supported on Windows, macOS and some Linux distributions (confirmed to work on Ubuntu).

 ## Properties